Boyband (5 Seconds of Summer song)

 "Boyband" is a song by Australian pop rock band 5 Seconds of Summer.
 It was released through Republic Records on 16 October 2025 as the second single from their sixth studio album, Everyone's a Star!
 (2025).

 The track's title was revealed alongside the rest of the album's track list on 24 September 2025.
 On the same day, the band performed at The Sun Rose in West Hollywood, California, where they debuted the track.

+At the 2026 AACTA Awards, it was nominated for Audience Choice Award for Favourite Australian Music Video.

 Background

 In their interview with Rolling Stone, 5 Seconds of Summer spoke about "Boyband", revealing it initially featured darker undertones, stating, "It started from this dark but funny place, like getting called a boy band and having those egotistical feelings."
 The track was brought up when asked about the member of English-Irish boy band One Direction, Liam Payne, who died in October 2024.
 Luke Hemmings stated Payne's passing affected the band, and that "all that anger and frustration, and sadness and grief" have influenced the song.